axeldavy/DearCyGui/dearcygui/docs/callbacks.md

 # What is a callback ?

 A *Callback* is a function that is called in response to an event.
-Various objects in **DearCygui** take a callback attribute in order to react to various events.
+Various objects in **DearCyGui** take a callback attribute in order to react to various events.

 # Callback input arguments